angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 Doishy's comments:

 > I for one really enjoyed watching d8 play whilst we discussed decisions.
 What
-> made me feel confidant was, barring some of the decision points above, we
+> made me feel confident was, barring some of the decision points above, we
 > quite often agreed very quickly on what line to take with most being the
 > correct one.
 In addition to the above we had a classic turn two "Do we jam?"
 > vs what turned out to be an Esper Stoneblade/Delver variant.
 We both said yes